Tribal Court Elders Panel

 The WSBA Board of Governors searches statewide for noteworthy programs that have made substantial contributions to their communities, such as the Tulalip Tribal Court Elders Panel.
 Most often, these awards go to lawyers, but in special circumstances, this recognition is bestowed upon non-lawyers.

-The Panel meets at the Court every 2 weeks to meet with young (18-25 years old), first-time, non-violent offenders who have been charged with minor criminal offenses.
+Elders of the tribe volunteer their time to sit on the Elders Panel.
+The panel meets at the court every two weeks to meet with young (18–25 years old), first-time, non-violent offenders who have been charged with minor criminal offenses.
 Participation in the Elders Panel is voluntary by the offender.
-If the offender successfully completes the one-year requirements imposed by the Elder's Panel, the offender's charges will be dismissed in Court.
+If the offender successfully completes the one-year requirements imposed by the Elders Panel, the offender's charges will be dismissed in court.

 Current members of the Tulalip Elders Panel 2014: